Student-centric advice and objective recommendations

 How to End a Scholarship Essay in Five Steps

-The end of a scholarship essay is one of the most important sections.
-It’s the part of the essay that leaves an impression on the reader, and it gives you the best chance of standing out from the other applications.
-It’s a great opportunity to make new connections between your points and drive your case home.
-This guide will show you how to end a scholarship essay in five steps allowing you to close in the most effective and succinct way!
+The end of a scholarship essay is one of the most important sections for writing a winning scholarship essay.
+It’s the part of the essay that leaves an impression on the reader, giving you the best chance of standing out from the other applications.
+This guide will show you how to end a scholarship essay in five steps, allowing you to close in the most effective and succinct way!

 1. Recall your introduction

 You can view your conclusion as a companion to your introduction.
-While an introduction provides a quick survey of the main points you’ll go over in your body paragraphs, a conclusion takes all of these points to the next level, without being bogged down in the details.
+While an introduction provides a quick survey of the main points you’ll go over in your body paragraphs, a conclusion takes all of these points to the next level by tying them altogether in a concise and full circle manner.
+You don’t need to restate everything you just said, the conclusion should instead show how all those points you just made come together to form one larger idea.

 2. Build on past points, don’t repeat them

-In your conclusion, you should focus on elevating the points you have made throughout the essay rather than restating them.
+Again, your conclusion should focus on elevating the points you have made throughout the essay rather than restating them.
 At this point in the essay, you can assume that your reader already knows the basis of your case as a candidate.
 Use this opportunity to reference your past points, reflect on them, and take them to the next level.
 Your conclusion should tie your anecdotes together and emphasize any common themes.

 EXAMPLE: A physics student may have told a story about being fascinated by Isaac Newton in elementary school and another story about an experiment they performed at a science program in high school.
 They could use their conclusion to emphasize a life-long fascination with physics, and what has motivated them to stick with it.